-Resisting arrest in Florida (also known as obstruction) is a common crime used by the police.
-If you’ve been charged with resisting arrest in Florida, you likely have other charges that go along with it.
+Resisting arrest in Florida (also known as obstruction) is a common crime used by the police as an excuse to arrest someone.
+If you’ve been charged with resisting arrest in Florida, you likely have other charges that were added on.
 In all cases, you should contact a criminal defense attorney to discuss options to get the charges dismissed or the situation minimized.
-Our goals are to protect your record and avoid jail time.
+The goals should be to protect your record and avoid jail time.

 Officers frequently accuse people of these crimes for almost no reason and often with no witnesses.
-The power of the police is sometimes scary.
 In almost all resisting or obstructing cases, there is no independent evidence- it is simply the word of the officer against you.
 However, resisting arrest in Florida can be defended and potentially dismissed with the help of a criminal defense attorney.

 What Is Resisting Arrest in Florida?